adriensieg/PKCE-enhanced-Authorization-Code-Flow/RUNME.md

 - It represents an organization and contains users, groups, applications, and subscriptions.

+# 3. Access tokens vs. ID tokens

-Access tokens (used for implicit flows) vs. ID tokens (used for implicit and hybrid flows)
+- Access tokens (used for implicit flows) vs. ID tokens (used for implicit and hybrid flows)